Road resurfacing

 - road hierarchy

-- existing and predicted condition of the road.
+- existing and predicted condition of the road

 Can I suggest a change to the road or line markings?

 We require contractors to complete works as ‘like for like’.
 You can suggest a new change by contacting us.
 We will pass your ideas on to our road planning or traffic team for review.
+We cannot guarantee when or if a proposed change will occur as it may not be possible to action during current works.

 How often will you do resurfacing on my street?